 Comparing the Effectiveness of Online and Face-to-Face Credit Recovery in Algebra I

-The Back on Track Study: Research Brief 1
+The Back on Track Study: Research Brief 1 of 6

 - Students found the online course more difficult and had more negative attitudes about mathematics than students in the face-to-face course.

 - Online course students had lower algebra assessment scores, grades, and credit recovery rates than face-to-face course students.

 - Longer-term academic outcomes were not significantly different for students in the online and face-to-face credit recovery courses.